ludo1026/telosys-monitoring/README.md

 ### Monitoring Report page

-* Go the monitoring report page.
-For that, add "/monitoring" at the end of the base URL of your application
+* Go to the monitor report page.
+For that, add "/monitor" at the end of the base URL of your application

 _Example :_

 if the base URL of your application is : http://my.application/web

-then the URL of the report page is : http://my.application/web/monitoring
+then the URL of the report page is : http://my.application/web/monitor

-"/monitoring" can be redefined in the web.xml by the init-param "reporting" of the "telosys-monitoring" filter.
+"/monitor" can be redefined in the web.xml by the init-param "reporting" of the "telosys-monitoring" filter.

 Actions
 -------